Dining at Universal Orlando

 Universal Studios Florida restaurants are not as good as their Disney theme park peers.
 Most Studios counter service restaurants serve unappetizing versions of tired theme park staples such as hamburgers, chicken strips, pizza and pasta.
 Universal has started making some strides by closing down the park’s worst counter service location – the International Food & Film Festival – and in its place put up the fantastically themed Fast Food Boulevard.
-Besides the hilarious menus themselves (written by writers of the Simpsons television show), Fast Food Boulevard contains items you can’t get anywhere else in the park including a pulled pork sandwich, a chicken & waffle sandwich, along with tater tots and seasoned curly fries instead of the normal French fries served everywhere else.
+Besides the hilarious menus themselves (taste-tested by writers of the Simpsons television show), Fast Food Boulevard contains items you can’t get anywhere else in the park including a pulled pork sandwich, a chicken & waffle sandwich, along with tater tots and seasoned curly fries instead of the normal French fries served everywhere else.
 Thanks in large part to Lisa’s Teahouse of Horror, Fast Food Boulevard also has several options for the vegetarians and vegans in your party outside of the ubiquitous garden salad.
 Springfield USA also has the new Bumblebee Man’s Taco Truck, Lard Lad Donuts, and Duff Brewery, all great additions to the park.

 Dining at Islands of Adventure is better.
 The Three Broomsticks, a counter-service restaurant in The Wizarding World of Harry Potter, serves Boston Market-style rotisserie chicken, plus fish & chips, shepherd's pie, and barbecued ribs.
-The Hog's Head Pub, a short walk from Broomsticks, serves beer, wine, mixed drinks and more.
+The Hog's Head Pub, attached to Broomsticks, serves beer, wine, mixed drinks and more.
 The most popular drink in IOA is surely Butterbeer, though.
 While the outdoor Butterbeer carts regularly have long lines, consider going into the Hog’s Head where they also serve Butterbeer and there is generally little-to-no wait (it’s also indoors, which you'll appreciate even more after spending some time under the Florida sun).

 We also like the gyros at Fire-Eater's Grill and the ribs at Thunder Falls Terrace.
 Almost all of the other IOA counter-service places serve some variation of burgers, chicken, pizza or pasta, and while your superhero-loving kids are going to be drawn towards Marvel Island’s Café 4, and Captain America Diner as if the Pied Piper himself was leading them to it, avoid both as there are much better places to eat.
 Finally, we wouldn't be doing our job unless we told you to avoid eating the green eggs at the Green Eggs & Ham Cafe.
 They make a much better photo opportunity than meal.